Sonic Adventure: Background

 Yuji Naka (left) and Takashi Iizuka (right) produced and directed Sonic Adventure, respectively.

 During the early 1990s, Sega was one of the most successful video game companies due to the rise of its Genesis console.
 Genesis sales were driven by the popularity of Sega's flagship franchise of 2D platform games, Sonic the Hedgehog.
 During this time, series co-creator Yuji Naka worked with Sega Technical Institute (STI) in the United States to develop Sonic games.
 After the completion of Sonic & Knuckles in 1994, Naka returned to Japan to work with Sonic Team.
 STI began developing Sonic X-treme for the Sega Saturn, planned as the first Sonic the Hedgehog game to feature full 3D gameplay.
 X-treme suffered a series of setbacks and was canceled in 1996.
-The cancellation is an important factor in the Saturn's commercial failure, leaving it with no original Sonic platform game.
+The cancellation was an important factor in the Saturn's commercial failure, leaving it with no original Sonic platform game.
 Meanwhile, Naka and Sonic Team developed original Saturn games, such as Nights into Dreams (1996).

 Naka wanted a 3D Sonic game, but felt that only Sonic Team should undertake the endeavor; his refusal to let STI use the Nights game engine was instrumental in X-tremes cancellation.
 Due to the lack of Sonic games on the Saturn, (Note: Only three Sonic games were produced for the Saturn: Sonic 3D Blast in 1996, and Sonic Jam and Sonic R in 1997.
 Sonic R was the only original game in the series for the Saturn, as 3D Blast and Jam were ports of Genesis games.) according to Retro Gamer, Sonic became part of the "background" by mid-1997, so "it was astonishing to see that, just six years after his debut, Sonic was already retro."
 Nights into Dreams designer Takashi Iizuka felt that Sonic fans had been let down because Sonic Team was not focusing on the series.
 Additionally, Kazuyuki Hoshino, who would serve as art director on Sonic Adventure, said he thought during the Saturn era Sonic had become outdated.